 One “shift” we often need to make in marriage is to adjust the way we see our spouse.
 This is especially important during tough times.
 As Drs Les and Leslie Parrott point out in their book, When Bad Things Happen to Good Marriages (no longer being printed), “we often find what we look for” —especially when it concerns how we look at our marital partner.
 On this issue they write:

-What We Look For Example
+What We Look For in Marriage

 Once a year we teach a course on marriage to undergraduates at our university.
 Soon into the semester we give them a simple exercise to demonstrate a simple fact about attitudes.
 “Look around the classroom and show the person sitting next to you everything you can find that’s the color green in this room.”